Tell us about your role and journey into Technology. What inspired you to start at PreciseTarget?

 What is the future of Customer Intelligence?
 How do they improve Customer Experience?

 We believe customers want personalized experiences, but they never want to be exploited.
 Consumers are long past believing Google and Facebook’s claims about privacy, perhaps because they’re regularly bothered by retargeted ads.
 The data company we’re building is designed from the bottom-up to be pro-consumer.
-We’ve made it impossible to identify any of the 220 million people represented in our system, and that includes our own engineers.
+We’ve made it impossible to identify any of the 220 million people represented in our system.
 Even our engineers could never learn the identity of a person represented in our data.
 We think consumers want more Netflix-like or Spotify-like experiences, which means being passionate about building a system focused on helping consumers, not exploiting them.

 Tell us how you stay relevant to the Personalization trends.
 How do you see new mobile marketing technologies impacting digital commerce businesses in the coming months?

 There are storm clouds on the horizon related to mobile data and targeting.
 When I was at the 2019 LiveRamp conference (RampUp), I was shocked at the number of people trying to sell me mobile data.
 There are hundreds of mobile data companies trying to exploit consumers at every street corner, shopping center, and fast food restaurant.
 The governments, platforms, and carriers are saying “that’s enough,” and I believe we’re about to see a location data backlash.
 Shopping will continue its migration to mobile, although I believe we’ll see less location-based targeting in the coming 12 months.
 I’m betting that the most valuable data companies of tomorrow will be those designed to unequivocally protect the privacy of consumers.

 Tell us more about your data-driven solutions.
 How can CMOs optimize their Digital Marketing and Advertising budget using your products, services, and solutions?